Arnold Bloch Leibler: History and operations

 The firm additionally has a strong association with law affecting Indigenous Australians, particularly the law of native title.
 It has practised in the area for 30 years, with a long-standing pro-bono practice.
-The firm was additionally involved in the setting up of Australia's Reconciliation Action Plan program, the Uluru statement from the heart, and its partner Mark Leibler has made public statements in support of the Voice to Parliament.
+The firm acted as solicitor for the landmark Mabo v Queensland decision which set precedent for Native Title in Australia and was additionally involved in the setting up of Australia's Reconciliation Action Plan program, the Uluru statement from the heart, and its partner Mark Leibler has made public statements in support of the Voice to Parliament.